WICG/turtledove/OUTCOME_BASED.md

 * Each ad being either "validated" or "not validated".
 * The browser being able to discard a winning bid, if the corresponding ad is not validated.
 (Let's call such a discarded win a "ghost win".)
 * A server-side privacy infrastructure ("Privacy Infrastructure") that observes the sequence of ghost wins across browser instances for each ad and uses it to implement the validation logic.
-    * // Note that a similar server-side privacy infrastructure was first mentioned in the original (input-based) Turtledove explainer [[1](https://github.com/WICG/turtledove#browsers-joining-interest-groups)], where its role would be to track the membership size of each interest group.
+    * // Note that a similar server-side privacy infrastructure was first mentioned in the original (input-based) TURTLEDOVE explainer [[1](https://github.com/WICG/turtledove#browsers-joining-interest-groups)], where its role would be to track the membership size of each interest group.

 Intuitively, if the Privacy Infrastructure sees only a single user for whom an ad wins ghost bids, it would not allow that ad to be shown.
 Conversely, if there are consistently a lot of users with ghost wins for a specific ad, the Privacy Infrastructure would quickly decide to mark that ad as validated.